 Title: Community Program Coordinator for NCOBS in Atlanta

-In Atlanta, I facilitate the ongoing relationship between our leadership development programs and our partner organization’s students and families.
+JR: In Atlanta, I facilitate the ongoing relationship between our leadership development programs and our partner organizations’ students and families.
 Through the course of any given week, my responsibilities can include leading high ropes courses, day hikes, hosting parent meetings, and meeting with school faculty to schedule programs.

-Currently, taking day hikes with students brings me the most joy.
-I love watching students embrace challenge, encounter bits of the natural world that they might not have noticed previously, and engage in deep compassionate peer-to-peer discussions.
+JR: Currently, taking day hikes with students brings me the most joy.
+I love watching students embrace challenge, encounter bits of the natural world that they might not have noticed previously, and engage in deep, compassionate, peer-to-peer discussions.
 We always return from these experiences closer to ourselves and more connected to those around us.

-Atlanta programs happen within the participant’s greater living area.
-The isolation one might find during a wilderness course is not accessible, thus, demanding that students find and maintain focus despite distractions within their community.
+JR: Atlanta programs happen within the participants’ greater living area.
+Without the isolation and focus one might find during a wilderness course, our urban-based program demands that students find and maintain focus despite distractions within their community.
 Students having to define new ways of success, while surrounded by old disruptions, is arguably a more enlightening experience.
 In this situation, students begin to understand that personal growth can occur anywhere.

-What skillset do you see students gaining most from these programs?
+Q: What skill do you see students gaining most from these programs?

-My first Outward Bound experience was in 1995.
+JR: My first Outward Bound experience was in 1995.
 It was a week-long sailing course in Boston.
 I was an eighth grader and had never camped anywhere other than my front porch in the summertime and I had not been on a boat for more than a few hours.
-The prospect of sleeping on a boat for a few days was mind blowing.
-From the at-sea duffle shuffle to launching from the dock, initially everything felt surreal.
+The prospect of sleeping on a boat for a few days was mind-blowing.
+From the at-sea duffle shuffle to launching from the dock—initially, everything felt surreal.

-One of the most enduring lesson I learned from course was understanding that I can become competent if provided the focused time to practice a skill.
+JR: One of the most enduring lessons I learned from the course was understanding that I can become competent if provided the focused time to practice a skill.

 I learned about solidarity as a crew and about being accountable to each other.
 If we failed at that responsibility, then we all suffered.